Castronova/hstools/README.md

 # HSTools

 A humble collection of HydroShare tools written in Python 3.
-The `hstools` library was originally a port of the CUAHSI JupyterHub `utilities.hydroshare` package modified to work on desktop computers and simplifies user interaction with the HydroShare data archive.
+The `hstools` library was originally a port of the CUAHSI JupyterHub `utilities.hydroshare` package modified to work on desktop computers.
+The goal is to provide a set of basic functions that simplify working with HydroShare data.

-## Installation
+## Libaray Installation

 ```
 git clone https://github.com/Castronova/hstools.git